-The first-stage IV model results consistently show that the average number of advanced, work-study, service learning and career and technical education courses taken by students (across schools), school type and the proportion of students taking courses online in a given school and year are strong, statistically significant predictors of online course-taking (primarily for credit recovery).
+The first-stage IV model results consistently show that the average number of advanced, work-study, service learning and CTE courses taken by students (across schools), school type and the proportion of students taking courses online in a given school and year are strong, statistically significant predictors of online course-taking (primarily for credit recovery).
+Students who enrolled in CTE courses, for example, were significantly less likely to take online courses, even among the subsample who failed a course in high school.
 Average (school-level) student characteristics, including the proportion black, free-lunch eligible and with special educational needs, were also strong predictors of online course-taking in most models.
-The first-stage model F-statistics ranged from a high value of 425 for the estimation with high school graduates and earnings in the first year post-high school as the outcome, to a value as low as approximately 50 in models with the restricted subsamples (i.e., students who had failed a course in high school and enrolled or not enrolled in college) and the later earnings outcomes (with fewer observations).
-Even the lower F-statistic values exceeded the thresholds suggested by Stock et al. (2002) for strong instruments.
-In addition, with only a few exceptions (in estimations with smaller, restricted samples, noted in the results tables), the Wooldridge's robust score tests of over-identifying restrictions did not reject the null hypothesis, which suggests the models were correctly specified and the instruments were uncorrelated with the error term.
-First-stage model results for the two primary analytic samples (for models estimating earnings in the first year post-high school) are shown in Appendix A.
+The first-stage model F-statistics ranged from over 400 in the estimation with high school graduates and earnings in the first year post-high school as the outcome, to approximately 40 in models with the restricted subsamples (i.e., students who had failed a course in high school and enrolled or not enrolled in college) predicting later earnings outcomes (with fewer observations); even the lower F-statistic values exceeded the thresholds suggested by Stock et al. (2002) for strong instruments.
+With only a few exceptions, in estimations with smaller, restricted samples (noted in the results tables), the Wooldridge's robust score tests of over-identifying restrictions and endogeneity did not reject the null hypothesis, suggesting the models were correctly specified and the instruments were uncorrelated with the error term.
+First-stage model results for two of the primary analytic samples (high school graduates and the subsample of graduates who failed a course in high school) are shown in Appendix A.